 The QDD process uses a computer-based predictive model to screen initial applications to identify cases where a favorable disability determination is highly likely and medical evidence is readily available.
 By identifying QDD claims early in the process, we can prioritize this workload and expedite case processing.
 We have used QDD nationally since February 2008.
 We continue to refine the QDD predictive model to maximize its capacity to identify accurately these cases, so that we can expand the QDD process to serve additional claimants.

-- Social Security's Performance Plans [See performance measure 1.3a]
+- SSA's Annual Performance Report [See performance measure 3.1a]

 Employee Operating Instructions